Specified Serious Illness Cover – Zurich Life

-Serious Illness cover from Zurich Life covers 70 separate specified Illness and offers comprehensive and flexible cover.
-It pays out a tax-free, cash lump sum if you are diagnosed with up to 70 speficied serious illness including cancer, heart attack or stroke.
-In 2017, Zurich Life paid out over €19 million in serious illness claims and they are the only insurer to cover Type 1 Diabetes and to allow you later add life insurance to your serious illness policy during certain life events, free of any fresh medical questions.
+Serious Illness cover from Zurich Life offers truly comprehensive and flexible cover.
+It pays out a tax-free cash lump sum if you are diagnosed with one of up to 70 specified serious illness including cancer, heart attack or stroke.
+In 2017, Zurich Life paid out over €19 million in serious illness claims and they are the only insurer to allow you later add life insurance to your serious illness policy during certain life events, free of any fresh medical questions.
+It is also the only policy that offers optional waiver of premium cover, as well as hospital cash and personal accident benefits.

 Parental Respite Cover - (Children's Cover)